Joscolgan/bter_population_genomics/README.md

 ## Context & Citation:
 This repository contains scripts used for the population genomics analyses outlined the manuscript:
-__Signatures of ongoing selection in response to environmental pressures in a wild population of the buff-tailed bumblebee__ Colgan TJ, Arce AN, Gill RJ, Ramos Rodrigues A, Kanteh Abdoulie, Li L, Chittka L, Wurm Y.
+__Signatures of ongoing selection in response to environmental pressures in a wild population of the buff-tailed bumblebee__ Colgan TJ, Arce AN, Gill RJ, Ramos Rodrigues A, Kanteh A, Li L, Chittka L, Wurm Y.

 The present repository contains scripts for:
 - The quality assessment and filtering of raw Illumina FASTQ data (data_analysis/)